collective/collective.pfg.soup/README.rst

 - only indexed fields are sortable - reflect this in UI

-- create indexadapters for all fields
+- create indexadapters for all field types

 - binary handling